 A place with a diverse and rich history

-Although the site is an abbey in its architecture it was only used as such until its dissolution during the Reformation.
-Since then it experienced a multitude of usages: For example it was used as the residence of the bailiff of Zurich, as a school, for harvesting silk or as the regional library or museum.
+Although the site is architecturally an abbey, it was only used as such until its dissolution during the Reformation.
+Since then it experienced a multitude of usages.
+Over the course of its 1000 years of existence the abbey has become a place where many stories unfolded: It was used as the residence of the bailiff of Zurich, as a school, for harvesting silk or as the regional library or museum, just to name a few.

 This first intervention is followed by an architectural model and isometric representation of the site to allow visitors to gain an overview of the entire site.